-ACRN Oxford Journal of Finance and Risk Perspectives
+ACRN Journal of Finance and Risk Perspectives (JOFRP)

-dedicated to interdisciplinary research in the fields of Finance, Risk, Accounting and Management/Entrepreneurship.
+The global peer-reviewed research outreach of the ACRN Oxford Research Network, dedicated to interdisciplinary research perspectives in the fields of Finance, Risk and Accounting.

 This journal is special because it aims to provide an outlet for inter-disciplinary and more in-depth research papers with various methodological approaches from the broad fields of Finance, Risk and Accounting.
 The target group of this journal are academics who want to get a better understanding of the interconnectedness of their fields by acknowledging the methods and theories used in closely related areas.